TrustlyInc/trustly-react-native-example/README.md

 2. Add the request signature endpoint (e.g. `http://localhost:8080/signature` in the NestJS Example) into the `SIGNATURE_API_URL` variable of the `env.ts` file
 3. Uncomment the `getRequestSignature` code snippet in the `trustly.tsx` file
 4. Run your app

+# Contributing

+You can participate in this project by submitting bugs and feature requests in the [Issues](https://github.com/TrustlyInc/trustly-react-native-example/issues) tab.
+Please, add [@lukevance](https://github.com/lukevance) as an assignee.

+If you are interested in fixing issues and contributing directly to the code base, feel free to open a Pull Request with your changes.
+Please, make sure to fulfill our [Pull Request Template](https://github.com/TrustlyInc/trustly-react-native-example/blob/main/.github/pull_request_template.md) and add [@lukevance](https://github.com/lukevance) as code reviewer.